 8 years ago, the notion that there was a middle market to the U.S. economy was hardly even an idea.
 Conventional wisdom had always been that small businesses were the creators of jobs and large enterprise were providers of longevity and stability.
 But, in early 2011 GE Capital and The Ohio State University got together to produce new independent research on companies in the middle — companies defined as having between $10M and $1B in revenue.
 The findings were startling.
 Not only did mid-sized companies grow through the Great Recession, they actually created over 2M jobs while small businesses and large enterprises lost considerably more.
 Ultimately, this research led to the Blueprint for Growth — a foundational framework that describes how mid-sized companies grow.
 The foundational research ultimately led to an entire research center — the National Center for the Middle Market.
 The Center has since spawned research insights of all types about mid-sized companies including follow-on studies on culture, manufacturing, risk and resilience among others.
 Today, the Center is the nation’s leading voice on the middle market of the U.S. economy.
 Its website generates hundreds of thousands of visitors each year.
 Its work has spawned a Middle Market Caucus within the U.S. Congress.
 And, its leaders’ Thomas A. Stewart and Doug Farren, regularly speak at events all across the nation.

 Learn more about our work with the Center in this case study.

 I wrote this piece as an introduction into the world of thought leadership marketing.
-For those who want to take a deeper dive consider these resources:
+For those who want to take a deeper dive, consider these resources for additional best practices: